Oakley Corners-Yellow and Red Trails #122

 Hike Details:

-Tom Formanek will lead a 5 – 6 mile hike on the yellow trails in Oakley Corners State Forest which is located in the towns of Newark Valley and Owego in eastern Tioga County.
-Oakley Corners has 7 yellow trails and we will endeavor hike on them all.
-In summer the well used trails resemble Shindagin’s but without the climbs and with twice the roots.
-The elevation gain will be around 400 feet for the entire hike, much on a gentle hill on trail 6.
-The canopy remains full with no detectable effect from the spongy moth.
+Start and finish at the parking area at the intersection of Hullsville and Dutchtown Rd.
+We will hike 5 – 6 miles on the yellow and newer red trails in Oakley Corners State Forest which is located in the towns of Newark Valley and Owego in eastern Tioga County.
+Oakley Corners has 7 yellow trails and 3 reds we will endeavor hike on most.
+In autumn the well used trails resemble Shindagin’s but without the climbs and with twice the roots.
+The elevation gain will be around 420 feet for the entire hike, much on a gentle hill on trails yellow 6 & red 2.
 There are ponds to admire as well as Allegheny Mound Ant mounds.

 The forest was established between 1933 and 1947 in an effort to reduce soil erosion problems, produce forest products, and provide future recreational opportunities.
 Most of the property was former pasture or tilled acreage that was suffering from poor agricultural practices.
 The DEC immediately planted this land with 837,000 pine, spruce, cedar and larch seedlings.
 The planting was accomplished in 1936 using Civilian Conservation Corps labor.
 Today Oakley Corners State Forest is fulfilling the vision which started in 1933.
 Almost 100% of the area is forested, the soils have been improved, and the harvesting of forest products supports all management activities including recreation.